wp-repository/wpmu-theme-usage-info/readme.txt

 > The plugin is deprecated and reaches a hard end-of-life date on 31.
 January 2018!

+= Alternative =
-= You should switch to [Multisite Enhancements](https://wordpress.org/plugins/multisite-enhancements/).
-It provides the same functionality and is actively maintained. =
+You should switch to [Multisite Enhancements](https://wordpress.org/plugins/multisite-enhancements/).
+It provides the same functionality and is actively maintained.

 This plugin displays the count and the individual sites for each installed theme.
 It add a column to the Themes table on `wp-admin/network/themes.php`.